hanseltertius/cs-50-sql-final-project/DESIGN.md

 3. active_shops: </br>
 We create view active_shops to : </br>
-a. look at which shops in an outlet that is currently open </br>
+&ensp;a. look at which shops in an outlet that is currently open </br>
-b. to determine whether or not we need to add employee into the shop
+&ensp;b. to determine whether or not we need to add employee into the shop

 4. active_inventory_details: </br>
 The reason for creating active_inventory_details is to look at which products that are currently in stock, as well as which shops that sell that product.